romland/DataFetcher/README.md

 # DataFetcher
-Fetch remote data based on seed data.
-It's thrown together quickly because I needed it.
+A library to fetch remote data based on seed data; thrown together quickly because I needed it.
 Packaged it up because I might need again.

-This is mostly for when you need to be naughty, i.e. they do not want you to get that remote data.
+This is mostly for when you need to be a bit naughty, i.e. they do not want you to get that remote data.

 It handles the boring stuff:
 - back-off period (in case of rate-limit/block/ban)